 - an ambulance care assistant/Patient Transport Service (PTS) driver

 - a PTS call handler

 For a job in emergency services, you need to be able to deal with any situation.
 You have to be able to stay calm when you hear or see distressing events and reassure other people at the scene, including the patient.
 You’ll be happy working on your own or as part of a team.

 PTS staff need to be calm and reassuring, as patients may be anxious about visiting hospital.
 All ambulance work is quite physical, with lifting and carrying involved.
 Communication skills, including listening, are very important for all ambulance service jobs.

 Once you join an ambulance trust, you will keep your skills up to date with regular training.
 As you gain experience, you can progress.
-Paramedics can become senior paramedics and call handlers can become shift leaders or control room managers.
+Experienced paramedics can become Hazardous Area Response Team (HART), specialist, advanced or consultant paramedics and call handlers can become shift leaders or control room managers.
 Emergency care assistants can apply to train as paramedics.

 Your caring nature, communication skills, organisational skills and ability to stay calm could lead you to an ambulance service career.

 - Paramedics and emergency care assistants Expand / Collapse

 Paramedics are often first on the scene of an accident or emergency.
 They assess the situation and treat the patient as necessary.
 Some work alone on a bike, motorcycle or car with back-up from an ambulance or other emergency services, where needed.
 Other paramedics work with an emergency care assistant.
 Paramedics may treat the patient as the ambulance travels to hospital or treat the patient at the scene and make sure they can return home.